Impact of current-induced magnons on spin-orbit torque analysis: Discussion

 The symmetry argument discussed above would suggest that $|A_{u0}| = |C_{u0}|$ and $|B_{u0}| = |D_{u0}|$.
 However, since their origins may have different symmetries - consider that the AHE has no counterpart in $R_{xx}$ - we set no restrictions between their values.
 Looking at Table~\ref{tbl:1}, the values of $|A_{u0}|, |C_{u0}|$ are comparable, while $|D_{u0}|$ is almost twice as large as $|B_{u0}|$.

-\textit{(2) The second approach: lengthwise modulation of the magnetization.} This approach is based on the idea that the transfer of angular momentum modulates the length of $\bm{M}$, in addition to its direction (via anti-damping torque) \cite{Kodama2024}.
-This concept has been expanded in recent preprints, Refs.~\citenum{Noel2024a, Noel2024b}, where it is used to describe deviations of the 2HH data from expected, similarly to what we have presented above.
-Specifically, the length of the magnetization $M = |\bm{M}|$ is modified, through current-induced magnon generation and annihilation, by $\Delta M (I) \bm{\sigma}\cdot \bm{M}$.
-Unlike Refs.~\citenum{Avci2018, Xu2019} where the effect in $R_{xx}^{2\omega}$ is ascribed to electron-magnon scattering, the new components in both $R_{xx,xy}^{2\omega}$ are attributed to the dependence of AMR, PHE, AHE and MMR on $M$.
-A calculation of their contributions leads to the same $\varphi$-dependence in the 2$\omega$ signal as proposed in the first approach (SI Sec.~\ref{subsec:UMR}), therefore they appear as the $A_u-D_u$ terms in Eqs.~\ref{eq:R2wComps2}.
+\textit{(2) The second approach: lengthwise modulation of the magnetization.} This approach is based on the fact that the transfer of angular momentum modifies the length of $\bm{M}$ \cite{Demidov2011,Kodama2024} in addition to its direction (via anti-damping torque).
+This concept has been expanded in recent publications, Refs.~\citenum{Noel2024a, Noel2024b}, where it is used to describe deviations of the 2HH data from expected, similarly to what we have presented above.
+Specifically, the length $M = |\bm{M}|$ is modified through current-induced magnon generation and annihilation in the form $-\Delta M (I) \bm{\sigma}\cdot \bm{M}$.
+Like in Refs.~\citenum{Avci2018, Xu2019}, electron-magnon scattering (MMR) plays a role in UMR.
+In this picture, part of $R_{xx}^{2\omega}$ is attributed to the current-modulation of MMR as $\Delta M$ oscillates with the current.
+However, AMR also contributes as its magnitude depends on $M$ \cite{Gerlach1930, Potter1931, Mott1936, Hamzic1978}, moreover, similar terms appear in $R_{xy}^{2\omega}$ due to PHE.
+A calculation of their contributions leads to the same $\varphi$-dependences in the 2$\omega$ signal as in Eq.~\ref{eq:R2w} (SI Sec.~\ref{subsec:UMR}), therefore they appear as the $A_u-D_u$ terms in Eqs.~\ref{eq:R2wComps2}.
 The major difference is that a predefined field-dependence is not imposed on $\Delta M$, rather, it is a free parameter at each $H$.

 We employ this second approach to achieve a better description of our measurements and more accurate values for $H_\mathrm{FL,AD}$.
-The coefficients of the relative magnetization change $\Delta M $ in UMR are not arbitrary.
-As mentioned above, they originate partly from the magnetization-dependence of AMR, PHE and MMR (details can be found in SI Sec.~\ref{subsec:UMR}).
-Moreover, we go beyond Ref.~\citenum{Noel2024a} by including $\Delta M$ in the Stoner-Wohlfarth model, which introduces and additional term in $\Delta \varphi$.
-The UMR components of Eq.~\ref{eq:R2wComps2} are
+The coefficients of the relative magnetization change $\Delta M $ are not arbitrary.
+As mentioned above, they originate from the magnetization-dependence of AMR, PHE and MMR (SI Sec.~\ref{subsec:UMR}).
+As a result, the UMR and related components of Eq.~\ref{eq:R2wComps2} are

-Besides $\Delta M$, $R_P$ and $R_a$ also depend on the field $H$, and are determined from fits to the first harmonic data (plotted in Fig.~\ref{SIfig:RP}). $R_M$ describes the MMR contribution, however, it is difficult to extract from $R_0$ in Eq.~\ref{eq:Rb}.
+$R_M$ describes the MMR contribution, however, it is difficult to extract from $R_0$ in Eq.~\ref{eq:Rb}.
 Therefore, we treat it as a free parameter independent of $H$.
+Besides $\Delta M$, $R_P$ and $R_a$ also depend on the field $H$ and change by 10\% in the studied range, as determined from fits to the first harmonic data (plotted in Fig.~\ref{SIfig:RP}).